-The social complications of contraband tobacco are reason enough to take action, but the trade has a meaningful impact on government revenues as well.
+The trade has a meaningful impact on government revenues as well.
 Obviously, given the nature of underground economies, it is difficult to measure the exact tax loss from the illegal cigarette trade.
 However, a number of provincial governments and third parties have identified hundreds of millions of dollars in increased revenues from action against contraband tobacco.

-In Ontario, Don Drummond's 2012 report on the future of Ontario's finances highlighted how actions such as those suggested below could increase provincial revenues by as much as \$225 million a year.
-In Quebec, estimates of tax loss were \$225 million.
-In New Brunswick, the fall fiscal update announced that every percentage reduction in contraband tobacco increases the province's revenues by \$1 million.
+Don Drummond's 2012 report on the future of Ontario's finances highlighted how actions such as those suggested below could increase provincial revenues by as much as \$225 million a year.
+In Quebec's last budget, increased enforcement through the Acces Tabac program netted an additional \$180 million in revenues in Quebec alone.
+In New Brunswick, government sources show that every percentage reduction in contraband tobacco increases the province's revenues by \$1 million.
 Additionally, the Canadian Taxpayers Federation has estimated that tax loss for the Federal and Provincial governments in Ontario alone is as much as \$1.1 billion a year.

 If provinces are losing money to illegal cigarettes, so too is the Federal Government.
 Effective action against contraband tobacco hurts organized crime, increases the effectiveness of tobacco control regulations, especially those limiting youth access, and increases revenues for the Federal Government and provincial partners.
-These are many reasons to act.